Skip to content

 When we think about clean energy, solar and wind often steal the spotlight.
 But there’s another player quietly making a hefty contribution to the world’s power mix: hydroelectric power.
 It’s been around for over a century, harnessing the natural flow of water to generate electricity, and it’s still relevant today—maybe more than ever.

-Learn more: The Rise of the Wind Turbines: A Revolution in Renewable Energy
+Learn more: Powering the Future: The Rise of Renewable Energy Podcasts

 So, what exactly is hydroelectric power?
 At its core, it’s straightforward.
 Moving water, usually from a river or reservoir, spins turbines connected to generators.
 This mechanical motion becomes electricity.
 Unlike fossil fuels, water’s movement is renewable and doesn’t pump harmful emissions into the atmosphere, which makes hydroelectric plants a green option for powering our homes and industries.